QuentinRougemont/linkmap_workflow/README.md

 * **_3 run parentCall and filter the data:_**
     * script to use is: `00.scripts/02.parentcall_and_Filtering.sh`
-    * important parameters are for filtering are:
+    * important parameters for filtering are:
      * the minor allele frequency (MAF),
      * the missing rate (missingLimit)
      * the tolerance level (tol)